IT Services supports three types of website platforms for UCC:

 The CMS allows us to maintain UCC websites more efficiently, and to effectively apply the UCC brand to all central websites.
 The appearance of sites managed through the CMS is more uniform, and changes made to content types and page layouts are available to all sites.
 So if we improve something for one site, we can roll-out that improvement to all sites in a straightforward manner.
 Any additional templates created for you by the panel of Web Design Support Suppliers (following the Visual Identity Guidelines) will be made available to all users.

-Sites that are neither TerminalFour CMS or Wordpress can be implemented on the UCC webserver only if there is a pressing business or technical requirement that cannot be facilitated through either of the other two platforms.
-Such sites can pose a risk to the security of the webserver and we can only facilitate them if there is a documented and permanent commitment on behalf of the site owners to maintain the code for such sites in a secure manner, and strong evidence of ongoing technical competence.
-Existing (legacy) sites of this kind are being migrated into the main CMS.
+Sites that are neither TerminalFour CMS or Wordpress ("homebrew" HTML or PHP, for example, or privately-written Wordpress) can only be implemented on the UCC webserver only if there is a truly critical strategic business or technical requirement that cannot be facilitated through either of the other two platforms.
+Such sites can pose a risk to the security of the webserver and we can only facilitate them if a) there is documented and permanent commitment on behalf of the site owners to maintain the code for such sites in a secure manner; b) strong evidence of ongoing professionally-qualified technical competence; and c) a maintenance or support contract in place.
+Such sites will be regarded as temporary, and along with existing (legacy) sites of this kind will eventually be migrated into the main CMS or Wordpress servers, or directed towards a specialist platform not part of the main web site.